Geneseng/genesengBlog/inst/Make_ML_models_in_production_with_Docker/README.md

 ## INTRODUCTION

 <p color="#64677F">
-At Geneseng, we are used to creating new features to improve our AI driven platform.
+At Geneseng, we are used to creating new features to improve our AI-driven platform.
 To deploy them quickly in the cloud, we use a technology called Docker.
 </p>
 <p color="#64677F">